syaffers/fuzzyvis-draft/README.md

 If we test the `/predict/<filename>` URL, we should be greeted with a Bokeh plot.
 Feel free to play around with the plot controls and understand it.
-To see a different graph, just change the decimal values in the list when calling `generate_barplot()`.
+To see a different graph, just change the decimal values in the `predictions` list before calling `generate_barplot()`.
 Note that the values on the graph don't mean anything as of this moment.

 ![Prediction page showing Bokeh plot](images/bokehplot.png)